christian-mv/Warning-QT_DEVICE_PIXEL_RATIO-is-deprecated-.../README.md

  ------------------------- TUTORIAL ---------------------------

- This annoying problem can be fixed by just adding the fallow line in your main() function:
+ This annoying problem can be fixed by just adding the follow line to your "main()" function:

  qputenv("QT_SCALE_FACTOR", QByteArray("1"));